jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     Exception

-  because it is not an IndexError_
+  because it is not IndexError_

 * as a rule of thumb I write one line of code for one exception handler to know which line caused which error